alttch/bma-info/psrt/security.rst

 OpenSSL versions
 ----------------

-Distribution packages use system cryptographic modules only.
+Native packages use system cryptographic modules only.
 If vulnerabilities are found in the actual versions, this can be fixed by applying system updates in the regular way.

 Universal packages